Dr Patrick Zuk, PhD (Dunelm), MA (HETAC), BA (NUI)

 Patrick Zuk is a specialist in Russian and Soviet musical culture.
 He is currently working on a study of Nikolai Myaskovsky (1881-1950), a major figure in Soviet musical life of the Stalinist period.
 In March 2016, he was awarded a grant from the Wellcome Trust to support a new research project focussing on the role played by traumatic experience in shaping modernist styles and aesthetics in music of the earlier twentieth century.

 Zuk’s work has been published in Music and Letters, the Journal of Musicology, and other leading journals.
-He has recently edited (with Marina Frolova-Walker) a major new collection of essays Russian Music Since 1917, which will be issued in the Proceedings of the British Academy series published by Oxford University Press (forthcoming, September 2017).
+He has recently edited (with Marina Frolova-Walker) a major new collection of essays Russian Music Since 1917, which was issued in the Proceedings of the British Academy series published by Oxford University Press.
 He is a regular presenter at international conferences in the UK, US, Europe, and the Russian Federation.
 His research has previously been funded by the Arts and Humanities Research Council and the British Academy.

 Patrick Zuk holds one of Durham University's Excellence in Teaching and Learning Awards in recognition of his outstanding contribution to undergraduate and postgraduate teaching.